 Sunbeds and Shade

-As I mentioned earlier, the narrowness of Haad Rin Nai makes it less ideal for a typical beach day.
-Sunbeds are all located within the resorts, and most of the shade is found there as well.
-Occasionally, you’ll find mangrove-like trees on the beach, some with hammocks hanging from them.
-I stayed in the central part of Haad Rin Nai and later moved to the left, closer to the pier and Haad Leela.
+As I’ve already mentioned above – the narrowness of the beach doesn’t allow for proper beach relaxation.
+All sunbeds are on resort territory, and that’s where most of the shade is too.
+Occasionally on the beach, you’ll find varieties of mangrove trees, sometimes with hammocks hung from them.
+I stayed in the central part of Haad Rin Nai and then moved left, closer to the pier and Haad Liila.

-I decided not to explore the right side of the beach because it’s tough to navigate around the rocky headlands by the sea, and going overland isn’t much easier.
-However, from photos, you can see that the right side has a decent amount of greenery mixed with rocks, offering good natural shade.
+I decided not to venture to the right part of the beach because it’s quite difficult to navigate around the rocky capes via the sea, and going around from above is no less tiring.
+But visually, even from the photos, you can see that there’s a decent amount of greenery growing there, which mixed with the rocks provides good natural shade.

 Beach Photos